acrolinx/app-sdk-js/README.md

 # Acrolinx App SDK

-SDK for apps running inside of the Acrolinx sidebar.
+SDK for apps running inside of the Acrolinx Sidebar.

 ## License